mitsimi/yoake/README.md

 # Yoake - A Simple Tool for start up applications

-Little cli program for easy and universal application start on login for windows and linux.
+Little CLI program for easy and universal application start on login for windows and linux.

 Yoake (**夜明け**) is a noun meaning the dawn in Japanese.
 This project get started in the early days of the windows operating system.